General Licences - England

 Defra General Licences GL34, GL35 and GL36 did not authorise the killing or taking of pest birds in European Protected Sites (Special Protection Areas, Special Areas of Conservation or Ramsar sites) or within 300m of these sites.

-The new Defra General Licences (GL40, 41 and GL42) allow for the control on these sites from 1 January 2021.
+The current Defra General Licences (GL40, 41 and GL42) allow for the control on these sites from 1 January 2021.

 As per the previous General Licences that were revoked by Natural England, if you are carrying out bird pest control under a general licence on a SSSI, you also need Natural England consent.

 Contact your local Natural England office if you do not have consent or are unsure.